 Norway and Sweden have a joint electricity market, with a green energy certification scheme that applies to both countries.
 Sweden is one of the EU countries contributing most significantly to the decarbonisation and renewable energy targets of the block.

 Amongst developing nations, several markets for clean energy policy and practice are also emerging.
 While everything is up in the air due to the current global health crisis, it is increasingly crucial that countries continue to make progress, and speed up progress, towards a renewable energy future.

 China is the world's leading country in terms of electrical production from renewable energy sources, with more than double the generation of the United States.
 By the end of 2019, the country had 800 GW of renewable power, mostly from hydroelectric and wind power.

 China has installed more hydro, solar, and wind power generation than any other nation in the world, though its huge energy requirements mean that, although market share is increasing, the share of renewables in the mix is still only around 30% of the country's total power generation comes from non-fossil fuel sources (including nuclear).

 In the coming 2021-25 period, wind and photovoltaic power across China should fully achieve power grid parity.
 This is the tipping point at which their generation costs are the same or less as electricity from the power grid and so could lead to a rapid expansion of the sector.

 The Indian government has set ambitious renewable energy targets and aims for 175 GW by 2022.
 The power comes from solar, wind, and other sources.
 Renewables, excluding large hydro, account for over 22% of India's total energy capacity and this figure continues to rise as lower-cost renewables take up a larger share of the market.

-Chile is another developing nation which green energy investors view as attractive.
+Chile is another developing nation that green energy investors view as attractive.
 The government's targets include a goal of generating 20% of power for utilities from renewables by 2025, 60% by 2035, and 70% by 2050.
 Wind and solar continue to see investment and currently account for over 15% of installed capacity.